Photo of Jon Tracy, by Jim Tracy |

 First means first, not those harvested at the end.
 The first people to accept Jesus were all Jews.
 The Bible records thousands of Jewish converts, especially in the book of Acts.

-Paul (acts 26:7) and James (James 1:1, 18) both speak to the 12 tribes of Israel as if they knew where they both were.
+Paul (Acts 26:7) and James (James 1:1, 18) both speak to the 12 tribes of Israel as if they knew where they both were.
 Since all 12 tribes are mentioned in the scriptures discussing the return from Babylon (Ezra and Nehemiah) in the Old Testament, and history mentions them as well (the Egyptian king Ptolemais I asked for all the Jewish scriptures to be translated into Greek.
 The nation of Judah sent 6 men from each tribe to Egypt to do the work, equaling 72, shortened to Septuagint [70] for convenience sake.)

 All the apostles always preached to the Jews in each city first.
-Thus all 12 tribes were easily included in this “first fruits.”
+Thus all 12 tribes were easily included in this “First Fruits.”

 The first converts had not been corrupted with the woman who sits on seven hills (Jerusalem.)